WordPress/gutenberg/docs/designers-developers/developers/richtext.md

 			tagName: 'h2',  // The tag here is the element output and editable in the admin
 			className: props.className,
 			value: props.attributes.content, // Any existing content, either from the database or an attribute default
-			formattingControls: [ 'bold', 'italic' ], // Allow the content to be made bold or italic, but do not allow other formatting options
+			allowedFormats: [ 'core/bold', 'core/italic' ], // Allow the content to be made bold or italic, but do not allow other formatting options
 			onChange: function( content ) {
 				props.setAttributes( { content: content } ); // Store updated content as a block attribute
 			},